 After all, a good deal isn’t a good deal for something that is damaged in an unrepairable way.
 And let me tell ya’ll, bedbugs and woodboring beetles exist.
 I will never purchase a used mattress (ick!) but I know there are others that will.
 When looking at used furniture, you don’t know what conditions it has been exposed to.
 The entertainment center above, for example, was sitting in a storage locker for at least 2 years.
 Who knows what creepy crawlies could have hidden in it unless it was checked?
 Pull out drawers, check the back and undersides if possible, and look thoroughly at the piece.
 Although some damage can help you negotiate the price lower, you do NOT want to bring bugs into your home.
 Seriously, walk away.
 Look for signs such as pin sized holes or larvae exoskeletons.
 Some furniture is designed with tiny holes in it for a distressed look so double check those.
 Bed bugs are notoriously hard to detect, and, as such, I NEVER bring an upholstered item directly into my house.
 Even though our dining room chairs came straight from the seller’s dining room, they sat in plastic bags, in the sun, in July, all day just to make sure we didn’t have any problems.
 Not exactly good for the furniture but it was better than the alternative.

-4. Wait for It
+4. Wait for What You Want

 Honestly, the hardest part about deal shopping is waiting for the perfect deal.
 Try not to get emotionally invested in a piece because something will come eventually.
 For example, the dresser above normally goes for about $350-400 in my area on Craigslist in that condition.
 However, my husband actually came upon this one as an estate sale leftover that needed to just get out of the seller’s hand.
 Why sure, we’ll take that off of your hands!
 This was not purchased directly through Craigslist, however, we found the estate sale through Craigslist.